Rapid establishment of comprehensive laboratory pandemic preparedness – RAPID-SEQ

 Resource description:

-The emergence of SARS-CoV-2 VOCs has shown the need for continuous large- scale surveillance to monitor for future pandemic threats.
+The constant emergence and replacement of new SARS-CoV-2 variants has shown the need for continuous large-scale surveillance to monitor for future pandemic threats.
 This project builds on established collaboration between SciLifeLab and the Karolinska University Laboratory, and provide samples, data and expertise from Sweden’s largest microbiology laboratory.
 In addition, the structure is part of Genomic Medicine Sweden (GMS) which is ensuring the coordination with other national efforts.

-This project involves two subprojects; taxprofiler and GMS Arctic.
-Please see the taxprofiler and GMS Arctic pages for more information (including information on access and usage).
+This project involves two subprojects; taxprofiler and GMS Artic.
+Please see the taxprofiler and GMS Artic pages for more information (including information on access and usage).

 Specific project aims: